 Difference between pips and point/pipettes?

-Point/Pipettes: A "point" is even smaller than a pip, and it represents the fifth decimal place in a currency pair.
-It's a fraction of a pip—specifically, one-tenth.
-So, if EURUSD changes from 1.12000 to 1.12001, it moved one point.
+Point/Pipettes: A "point" is the smallest price move that a currency pair can make, and it generally represents the fifth decimal place in a currency pair.
+It's a fraction of a pip—specifically, one-tenth of a pip.
+So, if EURUSD changes from 1.12000 to 1.12001, it moves one point.